gvwilson/thirdbit/src/fiction/iffy/index.md

 lowering herself into the galley.

 "Course not.
 Here."
-She slipped a hard-boiled egg out of the pocket of her apron and handed it to Iffy.
+She slipped a piece of tofu wrapped in nori out of the pocket of her apron and handed it to Iffy.
 "An' here, this too."
 A piece of perfectly-browned naan, so fresh it was slightly sticky,